markround/tiller/README.md

 * A local "development" environment (e.g. your own laptop), where you don't want to use it in a replica set.
 * "staging" and "production" environments, both of which are setup to be in a replica set, named after the environment.

 MongoDB needs to have the replica set name specified in the configuration file when it's launched.
-You'd therefore create a template mongodb.erb template with some placeholder values:
+You'd therefore create a template `templates/mongodb.erb` template with some placeholder values:

 ```erb
 	... (rest of content snipped) ...